10 Tips for a More Sustainable Life

-In a world with more than 7 billion people, it can be hard to feel like your individual actions can make a difference.
+In a world with more than 7 billion people, it can be hard to feel like your individual actions can make a difference in our environment.
 But did you know that the average American creates about 1.5 tons of solid waste per year?
-By making conscious and informed decisions about what we consume and produce, we all have the power to affect positive change in the world and become stewards of sustainability.
-Here are 10 simple ways to incorporate sustainability into your life every day:
+By making conscious and informed decisions about what we consume and produce, we all have the power to affect positive change in the world and help support a sustainable future.
+Here are 10 simple ways to incorporate sustainability into your everyday life:

 - Choose reusable shopping bags – 100,000,000,000 plastic bags are used by Americans ever year, and each bags takes at least 500 years to break down in a landfill.
 Investing in a set of reusable shopping bags not only decreases plastic waste, but also reduces the energy and resources needed to produce single-use shopping bags.
 And keeping reusable bags in your car will make it easy to remember to grab them when you go shopping!

 - Go paperless – Electing to receive your monthly bills electronically reduces energy and resources used on paper production, postage, and delivery.

 - Say no to straws – Americans use 500,000,000 plastic drinking straws each day.
 Ordering beverages without straws, or replacing single-use straws with a reusable plastic or metal version, will reduce the production of plastic and keep straws out of landfills and the ocean.
 (This goes for stir sticks too – If you add cream and sugar to your cup first, everything will be mixed together for you when you pour the coffee in, eliminating waste from a straw or having to wash a utensil.)